Configuring the student profile

 • 1:45 ID area options: Absence and behaviour by day, compact grid, compact grid with band scales, parent/carer signature, senior IDs, temporary note with QR code, and traffic lights.

-• 7:15 Middle section data slices: Attendance graph, simple traffic lights, negative behaviour, custom fields, mark books, NAPLAN views, QISSS ATAR estimates, and senior schooling options.
+• 7:15 Middle section data slices: Attendance graph, simple traffic lights, negative behaviour, custom fields, Markbooks, NAPLAN views, QISSS ATAR estimates, and senior schooling options.

-• 9:37 SET Plan and paired views: SET P meets/doesn’t meet recommended, paired view options (1-4 with 5-8), subject strategies, and achievement/effort/behaviour 7-10 (top and bottom).
+• 9:37 SET Plan and paired views: SET P meets and doesn’t meet recommended, paired views (1-4 with 5-8), subject strategies, and achievement/effort/behaviour Years 7-10 (top and bottom).

 • 11:11 Tracking templates and diagnostics: Showing up to five tracking templates on a profile, with single-template overtime and multi-template comparison views.